muarshad01/Inference-Engg/Lectures/Lecture-7.md

 1. What exactly are FP numbers?
 2. Quantization: Prefill and Decode
 3. Symmatric and Asymmetric Quantization
-4. 2-type of Post Training Quantization
+4. 2-type of Post Training Quantization (PTQ)

 ***